fractalliter/gen-ai-recommender/README.md

 ## Structure of the Project

 Project has two endpoints:
-- `/ingest` where receives a message and put it into a Kafka topic
+- `/ingest` receives a message and puts it into a Kafka topic
-- `/recommend` where serves a prompt and query similar data in vector store by considering `cosine distance`
+- `/recommend` serves a prompt and queries similar data in vector store by considering `cosine distance`

-And a Kafka listener which listens to a topic for messages for ingestion and generate an embedding for storing in Vectore store.
+And a Kafka listener which listens to a topic for messages for ingestion and generates an embedding for storing in Vectore store.
-Vector store uses PostgresML to generate the embeddings of the messages and store it in Postgres Database.
+Vector store uses PostgresML to generate the embeddings of the messages and stores it in Postgres Database.

 ## How to run